4d/docs/docs/FormObjects/properties_Object.md

 (*) Only for array type list boxes.

-When an automatic calculation is set, it is applied to all the values found in the list box column.
-Note that the calculation does not take the shown/hidden state of list box rows into account.
+Automatic calculations ignore the shown/hidden state of list box rows.
 If you want to restrict a calculation to only visible rows, you must use a custom calculation.

+Null values are not taken into account for any calculations.

+When used with a collection-based column with different types of values, calculation returns a result according to the type list order defined in the [collection.sort()](API/collectionClass.md#sort) function.

 When **Custom** ("none" in JSON) is set, no automatic calculations are performed by 4D and you must assign the value of the variable in this area by programming.

->Automatic calculations are not supported with:
->*	footers of columns based on formulas,
+> Automatic calculations are not supported with footers of columns based on formulas.
->*	footers of [Collection and Entity selection](listbox_overview.md#collection-or-entity-selection-list-boxes) list boxes.
 You need to use custom calculations.

 #### JSON Grammar